PECANN: Parallel Efficient Clustering with Graph-Based Approximate Nearest Neighbor Search: Related Work

-\citet{Amagata21} propose a partially parallel exact DPC algorithm and two parallel grid-based approximate DPC algorithms.
-They show that their algorithms are faster than previous solutions, including LSH-DDP~\cite{Zhang16}, CFSFDP-A~\cite{bai2017fast}, FastDPeak~\cite{chen2020fast}, and DPCG~\cite{xu2018dpcg}.
-They also propose parallel static and dynamic\footnote{Dynamic algorithms support updates to the dataset.} DPC algorithms for data in Euclidean space~\cite{amagata2023efficient, amagata2022scalable}. \citet{amagata2023efficient} show that their dynamic algorithm outperforms previous dynamic DPC algorithms~\cite{ulanova2016clustering, gong2017clustering}. \citet{dpc} propose a fully parallel exact DPC algorithm based on priority \kdt{s} and show that their algorithm is faster than previous tree-index approaches~\cite{Amagata21, Rasool20}. \citet{lu2020distributed}. propose speeding up DPC using space-filling curves.
-All of these algorithms~\cite{Amagata21, amagata2023efficient, dpc, bai2017fast} are optimized for low-dimensional datasets, and suffer from the curse of dimensionality in high dimensions.
-Compared to these algorithms, \framework is suitable for high dimensional data and can be used for distance metrics other than Euclidean distance.
+\myparagraph{Parallel, Approximate, and Dynamic DPC} Zhang et al.~\cite{Zhang16} propose an approximate DPC algorithm for MapReduce using locality-sensitive hashing. \iffull It partitions the data set into buckets, and searches within relevant buckets to find approximate dependent points.
+It resorts to scanning the whole dataset when the approximate dependent point does not seem accurate. \fi Amagata and Hara~\cite{Amagata21} propose a partially parallel exact DPC algorithm and two parallel grid-based approximate DPC algorithms. \iffull They show that their algorithms are faster than previous solutions, including LSH-DDP~\cite{Zhang16}, CFSFDP-A~\cite{bai2017fast}, FastDPeak~\cite{chen2020fast}, and DPCG~\cite{xu2018dpcg}. \fi They also propose parallel static and dynamic DPC algorithms for data in Euclidean space~\cite{amagata2023efficient, amagata2022scalable}. \iffull Amagata et al.\cite{amagata2023efficient} show that their dynamic algorithm outperforms previous dynamic DPC algorithms~\cite{ulanova2016clustering, gong2017clustering}. \fi Huang et al.~\cite{dpc} propose a parallel exact DPC algorithm based on priority \kdt{s} and show their algorithm outperforms previous tree-index approaches~\cite{Amagata21, Rasool20}.
+Lu et al.~\cite{lu2020distributed} propose speeding up DPC using space-filling curves.
+Unlike \framework, these algorithms~\cite{Amagata21, amagata2023efficient, dpc, bai2017fast} are only efficient on low-dimensional datasets and must be used with Euclidean distance.

-\citet{amagata2022scalable} proposes an approximate dynamic DPC algorithm for metric data, but their algorithm is sequential, and only tested on datasets in up to 115 dimensions.
-In comparison, our framework is parallel and we experimented on datasets in up to 1024 dimensions.
-There are also dynamic algorithms for \knn-based DPC variants~\cite{seyedi2019dynamic, du2022dynamic}. \
+Amagata~\cite{amagata2022scalable} proposes an approximate dynamic DPC algorithm for metric data, but it is sequential and only tested on datasets with up to 115 dimensions.
+In comparison, \framework is parallel and we experimented on datasets with up to 1024 dimensions.
+There are also dynamic algorithms for \knn-based DPC variants~\cite{seyedi2019dynamic, du2022dynamic}.